Frequently Asked Questions

 Do the males incubate the eggs too?

 In general, adult male peregrine almost always do some incubating.
 However there is lots of varation in this behaviour.
 Some males seem fairly indifferent while other males are “egg crazy.”
 Some males are quite adept at carefully approaching and gently settling on the eggs, while others are total klutzes and just throw themselves on the eggs.
-Chase (at U of A) was a total bozo in his first season on eggs, booting them around and sometimes out of the scrape – his technique will hopefully improve as he gains more experience.
+Chase (at U of A) was a total bozo in his first season on eggs, booting them around and sometimes out of the scrape – his technique has improved as he gained more experience.